CLASS

 Click on "CLASS List & Publishing" above for details of these and our other publications.
 Selected titles are available on the Waccamaw Neck at Brookgreen Gardens Keepsakes, Driftwood Mercantile, My Sister's Books, The Original Hammock Shop, and in Georgetown, at the Georgetown County Museum, The Rice Museum, and Waterfront Books, The Village Museum in McClellanville and the Preservation Society of Charleston Shop.

-The Moveable Feast has transitioned from its 25-year run of Friday literary luncheons to smaller, more intimate luncheons on (mostly) TUESDAYS, featuring presenters on a broad range of cultural topics (music, art, drama, history, and some literature).
+The Moveable Feast, in operation for the past 27 years, offers literary luncheons on (mostly) TUESDAYS, featuring presenters on a broad range of cultural topics (music, art, drama, history, and literature).
 Each Feast is $35 per person (or 3 for $100), unless special circumstances dictate a higher fee.

 CLASS (Community Learning About Special Subjects) offers special excursions, retreats, and unique art courses & workshops.
 Click on CLASS List & Publishing above for details about: